bobtail-dev/bobtail/README.md

 pioneered support for `Object.observe`, but as of this writing it's not a widely supported feature (only available in Chrome Canary) and the framework has a more expensive fallback.

+### DOM-Diff Re-Rendering Analysis

+Throw away all observables and bindings, and re-build the entire view on every change to the model via an API that mirrors `rxt` except for returning lightweight DOM representations.
+By computing the diff between representations, the actual DOM operations can be computed.

 ### Network Data Bindings